5 Solutions to Improve Barre Chords

 It is human nature when something is difficult to first start looking for a reason that you are somehow handicapped (as in short or fat fingers).

-The second tendency is for students to think something is generally wrong with them that they can't learn, or they're just unable to do it like other people.
+The second tendency is for students to think something is generally wrong with them.
+Perhaps they can't learn or they're just unable to do it like other people.

 Let's get that out of the way right now.
 Your difficulties with bar chords are not because YOU suck!

 5 Ways to Improve Barre Chords

 Here are the most significant five issues that is keeping you from playing bar chords the way you want to...